Saturday, October 28, 2017

 DEGAS'S "LITTLE DANCER"

-BALLERINAS WENT ON STAGE AGED 13 OR 14, BEGINNING TRAINING AT SIX OR SEVEN: THAT IS HOW THE DEBAUCHERY OF A BALZAC HEROINE BEGINS
+BALLERINAS WENT ON STAGE AGED 13 OR 14, HAVING TRAINED SINCE THEY WERE SIX OR SEVEN: SO THE DEBAUCHERY OF A BALZAC HEROINE BEGINS

 (CORALIE IN SPLENDOR AND MISERY OF COURTESANS